cksystemsteaching/selfie/book.md

 #### Initialization

 Our first two instructions are the `lui` and `addi` instructions which are meant to initialize the registers of the CPU with signed integer values other than just 0.
+We begin with the `addi` instruction where `addi` stands for *add immediate*.
+It instructs the CPU to add an *immediate* value, here a signed 12-bit integer value, to the 64-bit value in a register and store the result in that register or in fact any other register.
+Here is an example:

+`addi t1,t0,42`

+This instruction makes the CPU add the decimal value 42 encoded in binary to the binary value stored in register `t0` and then store the result in register `t1`.
+We denote that behavior by `t1 = t0 + 42` where `=` is not equality in a mathematical sense, as you might expect.
+Here, and in many other circumstances in computer science, especially code, `=` denotes an *assignment* of register `t1` to the value to which the *expression* `t0 + 42` evaluates.
+Thus, with `t1 = t0 + 42`, we do not state equality between `t1` and `t0 + 42` but rather the process of assigning a value to a register.

+Sure, after the assignment is done, the value in `t1` is equal to the value to which `t0 + 42` evaluates but that is still a different statement.
+The difference is sometimes emphasized by using `:=` to denote an assignment instead of just `=`.
+Unfortunately, however, `=` is standard notation for assignment in many programming languages which is why we stick to using `=`.
+Equality, on the other hand, is denoted by `==` in many programming languages, so we use `==` to denote equality from now on.

+You might ask yourself how `addi t1,t0,42` is initialization of a register.
+Well, it is not since `t0` may contain any value.
+But there is a trick we can use:

+`addi t0,zero,42`

+Since `zero == 0` is always true, the instruction effectively makes the CPU perform `t0 = 42`.
+In fact, we only use `addi` in this way throughout the book.
+How about initializing registers with negative numbers?
+That is possible too:

+`addi t0,zero,-42`

+In this case, `-42` is encoded in two's complement.
+So, where is the catch?
+Well, we can only use immediate values with `addi` that fit into 12 bits including the sign bit.
+Why are these values called immediate anyway?

+TODO: complete `addi` story and then move on to `lui`.

 We begin with the `lui` instruction where `lui` stands for load upper immediate.
 It instructs the CPU to load an *immediate* value, here a signed 20-bit integer value `imm`, into the *upper* part of a 64-bit register `rd` and reset the *lower* part.
 Here, the lower part are bits 0 to 11 and the upper part are bits 12 to 63 where bit 0 is the LSB and bit 63 is the MSB.
 Remember, computer scientists usually count from 0, not 1, and bits even from right to left.

 The specification of the instruction looks like this:

 `lui rd,imm`: `rd = imm * 2^12; pc = pc + 4` with `-2^19 <= imm < 2^19`